-The South Carolina Public Employee Benefit Authority (PEBA), which was created July 1, 2012 and governed by an 11-member board, is the state agency responsible for the administration and management of the various Retirement Systems and retirement programs of the state of South Carolina, including the State Optional Retirement Program and the S.C.
+The South Carolina Public Employee Benefit Authority (PEBA), created July 1, 2012, is the state agency responsible for the administration and management of the various Retirement Systems (collectively referred to as the "Systems") and retirement programs of the state of South Carolina, including the State Optional Retirement Program and the S.C.
 Deferred Compensation Program, as well as the state's employee insurance programs.
 As such, PEBA is responsible for administering the South Carolina Retirement Systems' five defined benefit pension plans.
+PEBA has an 11-member Board of Directors, appointed by the Governor and General Assembly Leadership, which serves as custodian, co-trustee and co-fiduciary of the Systems and the assets of the retirement trust funds.

-The Retirement Funding and Administration Act of 2017, which became effective July 1, 2017, increased the employer and employee contribution rates, established a ceiling on the SCRS and PORS employee contribution rates, lowered the assumed rate of return, required a scheduled reduction of the funding periods, and addressed various governance issues including the assignment of the PEBA Board as custodian of the retirement trust funds and an assignment of the South Carolina Retirement System Investment Commission (RSIC) and PEBA as co-trustees of the assets of the retirement trust funds.
-By law, the State Fiscal Accountability Authority (SFAA), which consists of five elected officials, also reviews certain PEBA Board decisions regarding the actuary of the Systems.
+The Retirement System Investment Commission (Commission as the governing body, RSIC as the agency), created by the General Assembly in 2005, has exclusive authority to invest and manage the retirement trust funds' assets.
+The Commission, and eight-member board, serves as co-trustee and co-fiduciary for the assets of the retirement trust funds.
+By law, the State Fiscal Accountability Authority (SFAA), which consists of five elected officials, also reviews PEBA Board decisions regarding the actuary of the Systems.